LambdaSharp/Alexa-AdventureBot-Challenge/README.md

 * [AWS Publish SNS Documentation](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/Index.html)
 </details>

+## BOSS LEVEL - Handle new Players vs. Returning Players differently

+This part is left as an exercise to the reader.

+AdventureBot uses Alexa session state to track players through their exploration.
+However, when the session ends, the player state is lost.
+Add code to AdventureBot to store the player's state in DynamoDB.
+Detect at the beginning of a new session if the player has an unfinished adventure and offer to resume or restart instead.

-## BOSS LEVEL - Showcase your own Adventure!
+## BONUS LEVEL - Showcase your own Adventure!

 This part is left as an exercise to the reader.